kijinseong/kijinseong.github.io/index.md

 ### What' new
 <p>
   <strong style="color: #b76ca8;">Nov, 2024</strong><br />
-  Presented at the ACSP<a href="https://www.acsp.org/page/ConfAllAbout2024" target="_blank"> conference on the project "The Legacy Effect of Redlining on Disaster Risk and Community Resilience" at Seattle, WA, USA.
+  Presented at the <a href="https://www.acsp.org/page/ConfAllAbout2024" target="_blank">ACSP</a> conference on the project "The Legacy Effect of Redlining on Disaster Risk and Community Resilience" at Seattle, WA, USA.
 </p>

 <p>